dolvui/Chess/README.md

 ### first goal

-just make a boat with random moves
+just make a bot with random moves bearly work ~ named *jeff*

 ### second goal

-a bot with minimal heuristic not tree
+a bot with minimal heuristic
+link a value to a moves and select the best named *victor*

 ### third goal

-a bot with minimal heuristic , tree
+a bot with minimal heuristic,
+expand the second in a tree!
+named *no_name_for_now*

 ### add prom moves for futur bots

 need to add promotion move for bots